boutell/tome/README.md

 * A brand new command line editor
 * Written in Node.js
 * Intended to stay small and scrappy
-* A modeless editing experience, to the greatest extent limited meta key support will allow me to get away with
+* A mostly modeless editing experience, to the greatest extent limited meta key support will allow me to get away with
-* following ordinary UI conventions as much as that fits with the above
+* Following ordinary UI conventions as much as that fits with the above and isn't totally weird in a terminal (control-z should still be suspend)
 * Focused on editing JS, HTML, Vue single-file components and markdown
 * Released under GPLv3 so contributions come back (this **does not** mean the code you write with it is subject to the GPL)